04 Oct JavaScript modules

 Yeah.
 If only it were that easy.
 Let's take a look at browser compatibility

-But that's a bit off topic.
-How do we get the `require` function in the browser?
+function in the browser?
 After all, Browserify bundles everything into one JavaScript file in which everything is hidden inside an IIFE.
-So how do you access _anything_ inside the code you worked so hard on?!
+So how do you access anything inside the code you worked so hard on?!
 Even if you export everything, it still isn't accessible!
-It turns out you have to manually specify that you want the `require` function in your Browserify pipeline.
-Using the `externalRequireName` option, you can set Browserify to export its require function to the outside world.
-Then you can require to your heart's content.
+It turns out you have to manually specify that you want the require

 I'm not nearly as satisfied with Browserify as I should be.
 Something still just doesn't feel right, but I can't really explain it.
 I think it may be something to do with the convoluted workflow of making a pipeline to bundle code for each project.
 The process should be fairly similar between projects.
 But there are some subtle differences for each project that make it a bit hard to create a general workflow.
 For example, which files should be bundled?
 How should it be bundled?
 I tried to solve this using my gulpfile.
 Take a look if you're feeling adventurous!